Maoni0/realmon/README.md

 dotnet pack -c Release
 ```

-Before you publish the new version to nuget you should test it locally by first uninstalling an existing version
+If you make changes to the global tool you should test it locally by first uninstalling an existing version

 ````bash
 dotnet tool uninstall -g dotnet-gcmon